railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

     For example, for a printing workcenter, a cycle will be the printing of 1 page or of 1000 pages depending on the printer.

-To define the capacity properly it is necessary know, for each workcenter, what will be the reference operation which determines the cycle.
+To define the capacity properly it is necessary to know, for each workcenter, what will be the reference operation which determines the cycle.
 You can then define the data relative to the capacity.

-Capacity per cycle (CA): determine the number of operations that can be done in parallel during a cycle.
+`Capacity per Cycle` (CA) : determine the number of operations that can be done in parallel during a cycle.
 Generally the number defines the number of identical machines or people defined by the workcenter.

-Time for a cycle (TC): give the duration in hour for that or the operations defined by a cycle.
+`Time for 1 cycle (hour)` (TC) : give the duration in hour for that or the operations defined by a cycle.

-Time before production (TS): give the wait in hours to initialise production operations.
+`Time before production` (TS) : give the wait in hours to initialise production operations.
 Generally this represents the machine setup time.

-Time after production (TN): give the delay in hours after the end of a production operation.
+`Time after production` (TN) : give the delay in hours after the end of a production operation.
 Generally this represents the cleaning time necessary after an operation.

-Effective time (ET): is a factor that is applied to the three times above to determine the real production time.
+`Efficiency factor`  (ET) : is a factor that is applied to the three times above to determine the real production time.
 This factor enables you to readjust the different times progressively and as a measure of machine utilization.
-You can't readjust the other times because generally they're taken from the machine's data sheet.
+You can not readjust the other times because generally they are taken from the machine's data sheet.

 The total time for carrying out X operations is then given by the following formula: ((C / CA) * TC
-+ TS + TN\_ * ET.
++ TS + TN ) * ET.
 In this formula the result of the division is rounded upwards.
 Then if the capacity per cycle is 6 it takes 3 cycles to realize 15 operations.

 .. tip:: Multi-level routing